mahlas-network/mahlas-network.github.io/xtra/log.md

 * Starting to write two whitepapers simultaneously (Deniz Yılmaz / Invader Graffiti Artist Knock-off)
 * Physical meetings might create locality, to avoid that we need to start an online community.

+# 20190508

+* Started to plan a simple static website, planned to be launched today.
+* Announce methods and team communications methods are being discussed.